EfratGutman/CloudProject/README.md

 *npm init*
 *node app.js*
 Great!Now you get an available port
-Open your Google and write the following URL:*"http://localhost:*the port you get*"* For example:http://localhost:3000
+Open your Google and write the following URL:*"http://localhost:* the port you get*"* For example:http://localhost:3000

 **Now you got the wen.Have fun!**